Tuesday, January 06, 2009

 1. Multiple CC jurisdictions | Yes | No | (e.g.)

-2. 'link:' query element | No | Yes | (e.g. GY)
+2. 'link:' query element | No | Yes | (e.g. G, Y)

 3. RDF-based CC search | Yes | No | (e.g.)